Q&A: how does the Spring Statement affect Scots?

 Over time, earnings usually rise and people move up the career ladder.
 As they do so, they move into higher tax brackets, paying higher income tax rates.

-Rishi Sunak last year said he would freeze the thresholds for higher rate tax.
-That can be a stealthy way of raising tax revenue.
+Rishi Sunak last year said he would freeze the thresholds for higher rate tax, as well as the starter threshold of £12,570, which applies across the UK.
+That can a be a stealthy way of raising tax revenue.

 But with high inflation and more people moving into the higher brackets, it is much less stealthy and much more of a tax grab.
 By the next Westminster election, the impact of that is expected to be worth £17bn a year.